LeoCh01/google-docs-word-replace/README.md

-# Google Docs API PDF Updater
+# Google Docs API Text Updater

 This project provides a Python utility to update text in a Google Docs document and download it as a PDF.
 It uses the Google Docs and Google Drive APIs to perform operations such as text replacement, document copying, and PDF export.